 Early years provider portal

-Access the provider portal to update details of your childcare service to the family information service and also submit free early education funding claims for 2, 3 & 4 year old children.
+Update details of your childcare service to the family information service.
+You can also submit free early education funding claims for 2, 3 and 4 year old children.